urraka/texpack/README.md

 At least one image (the texture atlas) and its corresponding json file will be generated.
 If the sprites don't fit in the atlas (when using --size or --max-size), a set of images with its json file will be generated.

-The generated json file will have the following format:
+The generated json file will have a format like this:

 ```
 {
-    "width": <atlas width>,
-    "height": <atlas height>,
+    "width": 512,              // texture atlas width
+    "height": 512,             // texture atlas height

-    "sprites": [
+    "sprites": {
         "image1.png": {
-            "w": <width of the original image>,
-            "h": <height of the original image>,
-            "tl": {"x": <top-left-x>,     "y": <top-left-y>},
-            "br": {"x": <bottom-right-x>, "y": <bottom-right-y>},
+            "x": 0,            // coords of sprite rect in atlas
+            "y": 0,

+            "width": 60,       // size of sprite rect in atlas
+            "height": 100,

+            "rotated": true,   // whether sprite is rotated (clockwise)
+                               // available if used --allow-flip

-            ... (metadata values if given)
+            "meta": ...        // sprite metadata; available if --metadata
+                               // is given and it has data for the sprite
         },
-        "image2.png": { ... },
         ...
-    ]
     }
+}
 ```

-Note: in case that --allow-flip is used, the (tl,br) coordinates of each sprite get flipped along with the image.
-You can use this fact to detect if a sprite is flipped or not.

 **Example:**